-As the Internet becomes ever more central to commercial, community, and cultural life, those who understand its capabilities, have high speed access, digital skills and tools will thrive.
-In 2014 the .nyc TLD will arrive and provide New Yorkers with the first opportunity to shape the Internet to serve the needs of its residents and organizations.
-Here we gather ideas about a city-TLD's potential and organize residents to test their utility.
+As the Internet becomes ever more central to commercial, community, and cultural life, those who understand its capabilities, have high speed access, and digital skills will thrive.
+In 2014 .nyc and 35 other city-TLDs were activated.
+These are beginning to provide New Yorkers and these other cities with the opportunity to shape the way the Internet serves the needs of their residents and organizations.
+This wiki presents development ideas and experiences of .nyc and other city-TLDs.

-There are more than 250 "pages" on this wiki.
-A few inspire, some are outdated or unfinished.
-Here are my favorites:
+There are more than 250 pages on this wiki.
+A few inspire, some are outdated or stubs (unfinished).
+Here are some favorites:

 - The Voter Page - Describes how voters.nyc will engage residents in a civic network.